-Foods To Help Toddlers Sleep Through The Night
+Foods That Help Toddlers Sleep Better At Night

 (This page may contain affiliate links you can read the full disclosure here)

-Together with a great bedtime routine and wind-down hour, bedtime snacks can really affect how your little one falls asleep and also how they sleep through the night.
+To promote healthy nighttime sleeping habits for toddlers, you should choose bedtime snacks with melatonin, together with a good wind-down routine, bedtime snacks can really affect how your little one falls asleep and also how they sleep through the night.

 Yogurt & Dairy